navjot12/NASA_APOD_Wallpaper/readMe.md

 If a non-image item is the current APOD, the script will choose any image from the archives.

 To use:
   1. Clone this repository.
   2. In nasa_apod_wallpaper.py, edit "user" variable to your own username.
   3. Run nasa_apod_wallpaper.py!

-Note: The script sleeps for 15 seconds to allow complete download the APOD.
+Note: The script sleeps for 15 seconds to allow complete download of the APOD.

 To have this script run daily, run the following commands in terminal: